 5) Kept my mouth shut around family and close friends

 To this day, no one in my family or my husband’s family is on board with preparedness.
 In short, I could have saved myself a lot of awkward explanations and times of feeling defensive if I would have stayed quiet.

 Eventually, preppers self-identify when they’re around people they know and trust.
 They are suddenly familiar with names like Gerald Celente and Alex Jones.
 City-dwellers develop an odd interest in raising chickens and turning their backyard pools into tilapia ponds.
 It’s not hard to figure out who’s prepping if you pay attention, and keep your mouth shut until you’re pretty darn sure they’re on the same page as you.

-5) Focused on financial survival first instead of third, or fourth
+6) Focused on financial survival first instead of third or fourth

-In the beginning I felt a mad rush of urgency to buy, to stock up, to preserve, to read.
+In the beginning I felt a mad rush of urgency to buy, stock up, preserve, and research.
 I wish I had felt that same urgency when it came to money.
 I should have doubled down on paying off debt, saving money, learning about and buying precious metals.
 We did these things eventually, but it would have made life easier if we had taken financial survival a little more seriously from the get-go.

 If you’ve been in the survival/preparedness mode for a while, what would you do differently?
 Join in the discussion on Facebook.